aryancodesit/memory-game/README.md

 - Flip and match cards to win the game.
 - Tracks the number of moves made.
 - Responsive design for optimal play on various devices.

+**Getting Started 🛠️**

+**Prerequisites**

+To run this project locally, ensure you have the following installed:

+- Node.js: Download here
+- npm (comes with Node.js) or yarn

 **Technologies Used 🛠️**